TymekTM/Asystent/README.md

-# Asystent - Advanced AI Assistant System
+# Gaja - Advanced AI Assistant System (v1.2.0)

-Asystent is a powerful AI assistant system that provides interactive natural language processing through text, voice, and web interfaces.
+Gaja is a powerful AI assistant system that provides interactive natural language processing through text, voice, and web interfaces.
 It's designed to be modular, extensible, and adaptable to various usage scenarios.
+With its new Daily Briefing capability and enhanced API, version 1.2.0 brings even more functionality to users.

 ## Features